-• No policy.
+No policy.
 This venue is an important asset to the local community and so the Authority would like to support the right kind of change.

-Not having a policy does not mean that these issues will not be considered or addressed.
+- Preferred option.
+Positive score on many objectives. - No policy: Not having a policy does not mean that these issues will not be considered or addressed.
 A policy does however provide more certainty.

-• Policy reflects meeting the management of the site as well as to reflect the Dark Skies study 2016 and other constraints nearby (using GIS mapping).
+Policy reflects meeting the management of the site as well as to reflect the Dark Skies study 2016 and other constraints nearby (using mapping).

-• Planning Applications permitted in accordance with (or otherwise) this policy)
+Planning Applications permitted in accordance with (or otherwise) this policy)